Companies House Filing Fee Update – February 2026

 By funding these changes, the fee increases are designed to help make the UK a safer place to do business.

 This guide is for information purposes only and was last updated in February 2026.
-For a full list of all new fees, please refer to the official GOV.UK website.
+For the full and current list of Companies House fees, visit the official Companies House fees page.

 Leave a Reply